simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-a-job-in-cyber-security/how-to-transition-from-it-to-cybersecurity/index.en.md

 ---
-title: "Transitioning from IT to Cybersecurity: A Step-by-Step Guide for Success"
+title: "Transitioning from IT to Cybersecurity"
 draft: false
 toc: true
 date: 2023-06-21